WorldWideWest/COVID-19/README.md

 When all of this is set and done we start to model our data so we can apply statistical methods to make predictions.

 And at the end we make the conclusion and give the output to the people who make decisions.

+The websites is deployed on heroku: <a href="https://covid19bih.herokuapp.com/">Analiza COVID - 19 u Bosni i Hercegovini</a>

 ## Technologies